nhcho91/active-weighting-cmrac/docs/memo.md

 \dot{x}_r(t) = A x_r(t) + B_r c(t),
 $$
 with the system matrix $A$ being Hurwitz.
-Then, we have the following error dynamcis
+Then, we have the following error dynamics
 $$
 \dot{e} = A e(t) + B \Lambda \qty(u(t) + W^T \phi(t, x, c)).
 $$
-The unknowns are a diagonal matrix $\Lambda$ posessing positive elements, and a parameter matrix $W$.
+The unknowns are a diagonal matrix $\Lambda$ possessing positive elements, and a parameter matrix $W$.

 <!-- $$ -->
 <!-- \dot{e}(t) = A_r e(t) + B \Lambda u_a + B \Lambda W^T \phi(t, x) - B \Lambda (I - -->